nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: UC6 - Mark student as participated**

+Similar to UC5, except the student's participation is marked instead of attendance.

-**Use case: UC5 - Delete a student contact**
+**Use case: UC7 - Find student by name**

 **MSS**

-1. User requests to view students (UC2)
-2.  tApp shows a list of persons
-3. User requests to delete a specific student in the list
+1. User requests to find student whose name is John
-4.  tApp deletes the person
+2.  tApp displays all names containing 'john'

     Use case ends.